SGDilakshan/Java-Theory/README.md

   The **enhanced for loop** simplifies the iteration over arrays or collections.
 Instead of using a traditional `for` loop with an index, it directly accesses each element in the array or collection.
 In this case, the loop iterates over the `numbers` array.

 ### .....................................................

+### 🔹L24_NestedForLoop.java
+This program demonstrates the use of a **nested for loop** in Java to print a pattern of asterisks (`*`).

+#### 🔹Key Concepts:
+- **Nested For Loop**:
+  A **nested for loop** refers to placing one `for` loop inside another.
+The outer loop controls the number of rows, and the inner loop controls the number of columns or elements printed in each row.
+In this program, the outer loop controls the number of lines, and the inner loop controls the number of asterisks printed in each line.

+### .....................................................